-b) In addition to the licensed providers that are required to be included in your searchable list, which additional providers are included in the Lead Agency's searchable list of child care providers (please check all that apply):
+list, which additional providers are included in the Lead Agency's searchable list of child care providers (please check all that apply):

-icense-exempt center-based CCDF providers
+License-exempt center-based CCDF providers

 License-exempt family child care (FCC) CCDF providers

+☐ License-exempt non-CCDF providers

+Relative CCDF child care providers

+Cther.

+Describe

+N/A

-License-exem pt non-CCDF providers -------------- ------------- ----------- c) Identify what informational elements, if any, are available in the searchable results.
+c) Identify what informational elements, if any, are available in the searchable results.
 Note: Quality information (if available) and monitoring results are required on the website but are not required to be a part of the search results.

-- Relative CCDF child care providers - C Other.

 Licensed Providers

-- Contact Information

-- Enrollment Capacity

-- T Years in Operation
+☐ Years in Operation

-- Provider Education and Training
+Provider Education and Training

-- Languages Spoken
+☐ Languages Spoken

-- Quality Information
+Quality Information

-- Monitoring Reports
+✓ Monitoring Reports

-- Other.
+✓ Other.

+Describe:

-Additional search criterea include distance from location, hours of operation, accredidations, food permit, transportation, and CCAP subsidy.
+Additional search criterea include distance from location, hours of operation,

+accredidations, food permit, transportation, and CCAP subsidy.

 License-Exempt, non-CCDF Providers

-- Contact Information
+Contact Information

-- Enrollment Capacity
+Enrollment Capacity

-- Years in Operation
+☐ Years in Operation

-- Provider Education and Training
+Provider Education and Training

-- Languages Spoken
+☐ Languages Spoken

-- C Quality Information
+Quality Information

-- Monitoring Reports
+☐ Monitoring Reports

-- C Other.
+Other.

-- Describe:
+Describe:

-- N/A
+N/A

 License-Exempt CCDF Center Based Providers

-- Contact Information

-- Enrollment Capacity

-- Years in Operation

-- Provider Education and Training

-Languages Spoken

-C Quality Information

-Monitoring Reports

-License-Exempt CCDF Family Child Care

 Contact Information

 Enrollment Capacity

 Years in Operation

 Provider Education and Training

 Languages Spoken

+Quality Information

-- Quality Information - Monitoring Reports
+Monitoring Reports

-Relative CCDF Providers
+Other.

+Describe:

+N/A

+License-Exempt CCDF Family Child Care

 Contact Information

 Enrollment Capacity

 Years in Operation

 Provider Education and Training

 Languages Spoken

-C Quality Information
+Quality Information

 Monitoring Reports

 Other.

 Describe:

 N/A

+Relative CCDF Providers

 Contact Information

 Enrollment Capacity

 Years in Operation

 Provider Education and Training

-🗖 Languages Spoken
+Languages Spoken

 Quality Information

-Monitoring Reports
+☐ Monitoring Reports

 Other.

 Describe:

 N/A

+C Other.

+Describe:

+N/A

+Contact Information

+☐ Enrollment Capacity

+☐ Years in Operation

+☐ Provider Education and Training

+☐ Languages Spoken

+Quality Information

+☐ Monitoring Reports

+Other.

+Describe:

+N/A

-2.3.6 Lead Agencies must also identify specific quality information on each child care provider for whom they have this information.
-The type of information provided is determined by the Lead Agency, and it should help families easily understand whether a provider offers services that meet Lead Agency-specific best practices and standards or a nationally recognized, research-based set of criteria.
-Provider-specific quality information must only be posted on the consumer website if it is available for the individual provider.
+provider for determine provider of a national Agencies must also identify specific quality information on each child care or whom they have this information.
+The type of information provided is ad by the Lead Agency, and it should help families easily understand whether a offers services that meet Lead Agency-specific best practices and standards or ly recognized, research-based set of criteria.
+Provider-specific quality on must only be posted on the consumer website if it is available for the provider.

-a) How does the Lead Agency determine quality ratings or other quality information to include on the website?
+low does the Lead Agency determine quality ratings or other quality information to ude on the website?

-- Quality rating and improvement system
+E Quality rating and improvement system

-- National accreditation
+S National accreditation

-- Enhanced licensing system
+Enhanced licensing system

-- Meeting Head Start/Early Head Start requirements
+Γ Meeting Head Start/Early Head Start requirements

-- Meeting prekindergarten quality requirements
+Γ Meeting prekindergarten quality requirements

 School-age standards, where applicable

-Other.
+Cther.

 Describe

 N/A

 b) For what types of providers are quality ratings or other indicators of quality available?

-Licensed CCDF providers.
+✓ Licensed CCDF providers.

 Describe the quality information:

-The Kentucky All STARS tiered quality rating and improvement system consists of 5 stars, with 3 to 5 stars considered high quality.
-Quality ratings are reflected in the Benefind Child Care Provider Search.
-Participation in All STARS is mandatory for providers receiving public funds.
+The Kentucky All STARS tiered quality rating and improvement system consists of 5

+stars, with 3 to 5 stars considered high quality.
+Quality ratings are reflected in the

+Benefind Child Care Provider Search.
+Participation in All STARS is mandatory for

+providers receiving public funds.

 Licensed non-CCDF providers.

 Describe the quality information:

 Providers not receiving public funds may opt-out of Kentucky All STARS.
+Providers

-Providers who have opted-out are listed in the Child Care Provider Search as "Not Participating."
+who have opted-out are listed in the Child Care Provider Search as "Not Participating."

 License-exempt center-based CCDF providers.

-Describe the quality information: N/A
+Describe the quality information:

+N/A

+IV/A

 License-exempt FCC CCDF providers.

-Describe the quality information: N/A
+Describe the quality information:

+N/A

 License-exempt non-CCDF providers.

-Describe the quality information: N/A
+Describe the quality information:

+N/A

 Relative child care providers.

+I INGIALIVE GILIU GATE PROVIDETS.

-Describe the quality information: N/A
+Describe the quality information:

+N/A

 Other.

+Describe

-Describe N/A
+N/A